Chad-Thackray/zeta-project/README.md

 Zero_confirm_first only uses the first remainder term and is therefore significantly faster in verifying the zeros.
 This is the function explicitly referenced in the dissertation.

+Maxvals is used in estimating maximal values of the coefficients of the remainder terms.

 Instructions for use: